za3k/qr-backup/docs/FAQ.md

 - Paperbak is designed to want a high-quality scanner (3x print dpi). qr-backup can use a webcam, sucky scanner, or whatever else that can read QR codes with a little hacking.
 - At a best estimate, with default settings, Paperbak stores 300KB/page, and qr-backup stores 3KB/page.
 Most of this is Paperbak requiring a good scanner, and qr-backup requiring an average webcam.
 QR, zbar, and qr-backup inefficiencies also contribute some.
 - Paperbak uses a proprietary format, and needs Paperbak to restore. qr-backup uses an esoteric mix of existing formats like QR and gzip, and can be restored with a bash oneliner of standard linux tools.
-- Paperbak uses reed-solomon coding, so you can lose part of the page(s) and still restore.
-This isn't implemented in qr-backup yet.
+- Both support reed-solomon coding, so you can lose part of the page(s) and still restore.
+Both require the original program to restore using error correction.
 - Both support compression.
 - Both support encryption.
 - qr-backup prints a bunch of human-readable info on the page explaining what it is and how to restore.
 Paperbak optionally prints a little of this (mostly the file name, size, and date)